xeronith/brainbox/app/shapes/draw2d_circuit_hardware_RaspiINPUT.md

 include SPI, I2C, serial UART, 3V3 and 5V power.

 ## Interaction
-You can control these GPIO pins on the raspi if you have installed the BrainBox as node program on your Raspberry via npm
+You can control these GPIO pins on the raspi.
+Just install `brainbox` on your RaspberryPi.

 ## Install